rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 strike to craft a masterpiece, we must understand the "material" of the underlying systems we work on top of.

-In Part 1 We will delve into the Go scheduler, Linux Scheduler and part of the CPU to help build a mental model of how these systems cooperate.
+In Part 1 we will delve into the Go scheduler, Linux Scheduler and part of the CPU to help build a mental model of how these systems cooperate.
 Developing this clarity will hopefully give you the technical depth required to solve the kind of complex problems that remain unreachable without a deep understanding of